GML-REPO/GPU_server_monitor/README.md

 To install GPU Monitor on your server, you need a superuser for Add Service.

-If you don't want or can't get permission, you can run a Python file on the server.
+If you don't want or can't get the permission, you can run a Python file on your server.

-in this case, you need to change some lines in the python file.
+in this case, you may need to change some lines in the python file.

 To check the process is running,
 ```
 sudo systemctl status GPU_Monitor.service
 ```

+If you want to change the port, revise the python code.

 ## Usage